 Regardless of your circumstances, keep accurate records and documentation for tax filing purposes.
 Your documentation should clearly show:

-Keeping records of your receipts is usually enough but be careful of storing receipts on-site—in a shoebox or even filing cabinet.
+Keeping records of your receipts is usually enough but be careful of storing receipts on-site—in a shoebox or even a filing cabinet.
 You can easily lose them, the ink fades over time (making them illegible), and having to go back and organize them for tax season can be a nightmare.

 Instead, use cloud accounting software to snap a photo of the receipt, assign a tax-friendly expense category, and safely store it in the cloud.